symfony/symfony-docs/frontend/asset_mapper.rst

 AssetMapper looks in your JavaScript files for ``import`` lines so that it can :ref:`automatically add them to your importmap <automatic-import-mapping>`.
-This is done via regex and isn't perfect: if you comment-out an import, it will still be found and added to your importmap, which doesn't harm anything, but could be surprising.
+This is done via regex and works very well, though it isn't perfect.
+If you comment-out an import, it will still be found and added to your importmap.
+That doesn't harm anything, but could be surprising.

 If the imported path cannot be found, you'll see warning log when that asset is being built, which you can ignore.